bloodyworship/bloodyworship/README.md

 feel free to c+h! i'm normally off tab, w2i & i'll reply if & when i see your message in time 🤍 i am sometimes awkward and not good at discerning tone, specifically whether or not people are joking, so *please* keep that in mind ^_^)

-i like writing, poetry, history, hetalia, tfgraves, conan doyle sherlock holmes & adaptions in general, yuumori & sherliam (esp. morimu), micronations, identity, and more! i rant about my interests a lot
+i like writing, poetry, history, hetalia, tfgraves, conan doyle sherlock holmes & adaptions in general, yuumori & sherliam (esp. morimu), micronations, identity v, and more! i rant about my interests a lot